RustyAlgorithm44/LyricsApp/project_log.md

 ## LyricsApp Project Log

 **Overview:**
 The LyricsApp is an Android application designed to help users store, manage, and view song lyrics.
 It utilizes a standard MVVM (Model-View-ViewModel) architecture with Room for local data persistence.
+The app is customized for Carnatic music.

 **Current Features:**
-*   **Add Songs:** Users can add new songs with their titles, artist, category, lyrics, and optional YouTube link.
+*   **Add Songs:** Users can add new songs with their titles, composer, deity, category, lyrics, and optional YouTube link.
-*   **Search Songs:** Users can search for songs by title, artist, category, or lyrics.
+*   **Search Songs:** Users can search for songs by title, composer, deity, category, or lyrics.
 *   **Edit/Delete Songs:** Users can edit or delete existing songs from the collection via long-press on the song list.
 *   **View Song List:** Displays a list of all stored songs.
 *   **Contextual Action Mode:** Manual implementation for edit/delete in the main toolbar.